With chicken prices soaring, Sanderson Farms sold for $4.5B

-Sanderson Farms is being acquired for $4.53 billion as the price of chicken soars.
+Sanderson Farms, the nation's third largest poultry producer, is being acquired for $4.53 billion as the price of chicken soars.

-Sanderson Farms is the third largest poultry producer in the U.S., processing over 4.8 billion pounds of meat last year, according to the company.

-Cargill and Continental Grain formed a joint venture to acquire Sanderson and will pay $203 per share in cash.
+Cargill and privately held Continental Grain formed a joint venture to acquire Sanderson and will pay $203 per share in cash for a company that last year processed more than 4.8 billion pounds of meat.

 The companies plan to combine Sanderson Farms with Wayne Farms, a Continental Grain subsidiary, to form a new, privately held poultry business.
 Operations will include poultry processing plants and prepared foods plants across Alabama, Arkansas, Georgia, Louisiana, Mississippi, North Carolina, and Texas.